• Home

 2. Lalomanu Beach, Upolu

 In a country with no shortage of spectacular beaches, Lalomanu Beach is still renowned for its powdery white sand and incredibly clear waters that offer incredible conditions for snorkelling, kayaking or simply relaxing on the sand and soaking up the scenery.
-The beach is located roughly 1.5 hours’ drive from Samoa’s capital Apia, near the most easterly point on the island of Upolo, which means it’s worth getting up early to witness the spectacular sunrises.
+The beach is located roughly 1.5 hours’ drive from Samoa’s capital Apia, near the most easterly point on the island of Upolu, which means it’s worth getting up early to witness the spectacular sunrises.

 3. Papase’ea Sliding Rock, Upolu